7sg56/java-programs-app/pathfinding-vizualizer/README.md

 - **Heuristic**: Estimated distance to goal

 ### Algorithm Visualization
-Watch how:
-- A* uses heuristic to guide search
+Watch how different algorithms behave:
+- **Greedy Best-First** makes a beeline toward the goal (fast but not optimal)
+- **A*** balances cost and heuristic for efficient optimal paths
-- Dijkstra explores uniformly
+- **Dijkstra** explores uniformly in all directions
-- Both guarantee shortest path
+- **BFS** expands level-by-level like a wave
+- **Bellman-Ford** shows wave-like relaxation iterations
+- **DFS** creates deep "tendrils" before backtracking
+- Compare optimal vs non-optimal algorithms
-- Obstacles affect exploration
+- See how obstacles affect different strategies

 ### Key Concepts
 - **Open Set**: Nodes to be evaluated